Stick in the mud

 It is clear from those extracts that 'stick in the mud' was used as a nickname and we can reasonably assume that it indicated a particular character trait of the person so named.

 The term 'an old stick' or 'odd stick' is, or rather was as it is falling out of use now, used to described elderly and mildly eccentric characters.
 That isn't the source of 'stick in the mud' but may well have derived from it.
-The first use I can find of that term is in John Hotten's Dictionary of Modern Slang, 1859:
+The first use I can find of that term is in John Hotten's A Dictionary of Modern Slang, Cant and Vulgar Words, 1859:

 'A rum' or 'odd stick', a curious man.